open-traffic-generator/ac4-workshop/lab-05/README.md

 ### Phase 2.2: Deploying the Client Agent on VM1

 - The second step is to use the "Cyperf CE Client" agent on VM1 to initiate a stateful connection test against the Server (VM2), targeting a specific Connections Per Second (CPS).
 - On VM1 start the client process with below command.
 Replace **SERVER_IP_ADDR** with actual server ip address noted in previous step.
-If multiple interfaces on client VM, you can chosse the interface to use to send traffic to server using *--bind* option.
-By default, cyperf will select the required IP address and interface from linux route table.
+If multiple interfaces on client VM, you can choose the active interface by using the *--bind* option.
+By default, cyperf will select the required IP address and interface from linux route table based on the destination.

 - On VM1 we're setting the connection rate test with target CPS of 1000 connections per second `sudo cyperf -c SERVER_IP_ADDR --cps 1000`